maxnitze/cruft-example-cookiecutter-template/cruft-example-{{cookiecutter.project_name}}/README.md

 # {{cookiecutter.project_display_name}}

-This is a sample repository created from the cookiecutter template at {{cookiecutter._template}}.
+This is a sample repository created from the cookiecutter template at "{{cookiecutter._template}}".
 You can find more information about cookiecutter at https://www.cookiecutter.io/.

 Cookiecutter templates are often used in combination with [cruft](https://cruft.github.io/cruft/) to track updates of the template in the downstream projects.